dottipr/PAGEpy/README.md

 pace_utils.init_cuda()
 ```

-This will ensure you have the nccesary packages imported as well as enable memory growth for the gpu.
+This ensures that all required packages are imported and enables GPU memory growth.

+### Formatting the Data
-Next you want to format your data so that it can be passed to other classes and functions within the PACE codebase.
+Next, you need to format your data so it can be passed to the relevant classes and functions within the PACE codebase.
 ```python
 current_data = FormatData(data_dir = '/home/your_data_dir/',
         test_set_size=0.2,
         random_seed=1,
         hvg_count = 1000)
 ```

-This instantiate the FormatData class that requires a folder container the four file types discussed in the overview and they are:
+This instantiates the FormatData class, which requires a directory containing the following four files:

-1. A counts matrix, where genes are rows and cells or samples are columns.
+1. A counts matrix, where genes are rows and cells/samples are columns.
 2. A text file containing the list of all gene names.
 3. A text file containing the list of all sample/barcode names.
 4. A CSV file with the target variable of interest.

-If you're working with a sparse Matrix of class "dgCMatrix" in R one can easily produce the file types that are required either in R or using an R API within python.
+If you're working with a sparse matrix of class `dgCMatrix` in R, you can easily produce the required file types either in R or using an R API within Python.
 ```R
 library(Matrix)